 A Sufi scholar with specialisations in the history of religion, comparative mysticism, and Islamic literature, Seemi has a special interest in the life and poetry of Rumi.

-One of the most experienced Expedition Leaders in East Africa, leading safaris for over 40 years, Charlie has an unmatched knowledge and affinity with the tribal peoples of Ethiopia and Kenya.
+One of the most experienced Expedition Leaders in East Africa, leading safaris for over 40 years.
+He has an unmatched knowledge and affinity with the tribal peoples of Ethiopia and Kenya.

 Professor Harry Ricketts

-Poet, academic and literary scholar with a lifelong interest in Rudyard Kipling and his work, Harry’s compelling biography of Kipling is considered one of the definitive works on this master storyteller.
+Poet, academic and literary scholar with a lifelong interest in Kipling and his work, Harry’s compelling biography of Kipling is considered a definitive work on this master storyteller.

-Writer, photographer, adventurer – David is the world’s foremost chronicler of African rock art.
-He has rediscovered and documented more rock art sites across Africa than any other person.
+Writer, photographer, adventurer, David is the world’s foremost chronicler of African rock art.
+He has rediscovered and documented more rock art sites across Africa than any other.

 Dr Iain Shearer FRAS